 YouTube's streaming is superb, offering the best quality for your current connection.
 But what happens if you're going somewhere where connectivity is weak or non-existent?
 Have no fear; with the right YouTube video downloader you can save streams for offline viewing.

-Before we proceed it's important to note that you should only download videos for criticism, review or when you have the copyright owner's permission to do so.
+Before we proceed it's important to note that you should only download videos when you have the copyright owner's permission to do so.
 YouTube's terms of service explicitly prohibit unauthorised downloading.

 It's also important to note that many of these programs will install bundled software toolbars, default search engines and so on if you're not careful with their installers' 'Next' and 'Accept' buttons.
 None of these apps currently include malware or non-removable adware, but many of their rivals do.
 Be careful out there.

 Have we missed any of your favourite YouTube video downloader?
 Let us know in the comments below.

 1. Freemake Video Converter

 Download YouTube videos and convert them to a format for any device